What to Know About 'Love Is Blind' Season 8 Standout Madison Errichiello

 (Image credit: Courtesy of Netflix)

-They eventually move past that disagreement (though Madison sheds a few tears), but when the conversation moves to a possible proposal, Alex confesses that his only hesitation is with how they communicate.
-He can't handle another relationship with miscommunication and fighting, and Madison points out that she can't promise that they're never going to misunderstand each other.
-In the end, Alex decides that they're not ready for an engagement.
+They eventually move past that disagreement (though Madison sheds a few tears).
+When the conversation moves to a possible proposal, Alex confesses that his only hesitation is how they communicate.
+He can't handle another relationship with miscommunication and fighting, and Madison points out that she can't promise they'll always understand each other.
+Ultimately, Alex decides that they're not ready for an engagement.
 In a confessional, Madison admits, "Although it's sad, I feel like it is the right choice."

 Madison says that Alex's "toxic positivity" wasn't what she wanted in a relationship.

-Madison gave an interview to PEOPLE on the same day that the first season 8 episodes dropped, where she spoke out on her breakup with Alex.
-She told the outlet that, though she was disappointed, she had no regrets for how her time on the show went.
+In an interview with PEOPLE, published on the season 8 premiere date, Madison discussed her breakup with Alex.
+She told the outlet that, though disappointed, she had no regrets about her time on the show.

-She also addressed the final argument with Alex, saying that his "almost this toxic positivity" wasn't something she wanted in a partner.
+She also addressed the final argument with Alex, saying she didn't want his "toxic positivity" in a partner.

 "And I think I saw that Alex did that often," she added.
 "Like whenever he was uncomfortable, he would just push it away and he wasn't really good at sitting in those heavy emotions," Madison adds.
 "And so I think for me that was a non-negotiable.
 I need someone who's able to be there with me because I'm going to do the same for them."